Listed below are types of income that the District of Columbia will allow you to subtract on your return:

 Enter any awards, other than front pay and back pay, received because of unlawful employment discrimination.

-DC College Savings Plan Payments
+Paid to DC College Savings Plan This Year

-up to $4,000 subtraction ($8,000 if MFJ)
+Up to $4,000 subtraction ($8,000 if MFJ)

 Exclusion for DC Disabled Residents

-up to $10,000 subtraction
+Up to $10,000 subtraction

 DC Teacher Expenditures & DC Teacher Tuition and Fees